jagruthvasa/SMA-Stock-Bot/README.md

-# **StockSMA-CrossoverBot**
+# **SMA-Stock-Bot**

 ## 📊 **Overview**

-**StockSMA-CrossoverBot** is a stock trading bot designed to simulate trades based on a Simple Moving Average (SMA) crossover strategy using a 9-period and 21-period moving average.
+**SMA-Stock-Bot** is a stock trading bot designed to simulate trades based on a Simple Moving Average (SMA) crossover strategy using a 9-period and 21-period moving average.
 The bot continuously monitors stock price changes and executes trades when a crossover occurs, providing detailed reports of the profit and loss from the trades.
 The bot handles data fetching, error handling, and simulates real-time trading using historical data with the ability to handle market holidays.

 ## 🚀 **Features**